OUR CONSERVATION ACTIONS

 For over 17 years, the Census has been the fundamental source of data for measuring habitat health to protect the thousands of birds which reside within the 425 hectares of parklands at Sydney Olympic Park.
 This long-term monitoring of birds allows for ongoing assessment of trends in bird abundance and diversity, and assists in managing the park and its variety of habitats.

 CBOC receives a donation from Sydney Olympic Park Authority for doing these surveys, which is to be used to support bird-related conservation projects.
-In the 2022-2023 financial year, this money has been used to provide a Silver sponsorship to the project to track the endangered Painted Snipe.
+In the 2022-2023 financial year, this money has been used to provide a Silver sponsorship to the project to track the endangered Painted Snipe, and also to fund research into Little Penguins on Cheyne Island in WA including looking at the threat posed to them by microplastics.